How to Remove Your Info from FastPeopleSearch | The Discoverability Company

 Plan to re-check FastPeopleSearch and the other major people-search sites every two to three months.
 It takes just a few minutes each time, and catching a re-listing early means it spends less time indexed in Google.

-Related Resources
+Related resources

 FastPeopleSearch is one node in a much larger data-broker ecosystem that most people don't think about until their phone number or home address shows up somewhere unsettling.
-A Pew Research study on Americans and privacy found that 79 percent of U.S. adults feel they have very little control over the data companies collect on them.
+A Pew Research study on Americans and privacy found that most U.S. adults feel they have very little control over the data companies collect on them.
 That sense of helplessness is understandable: the data broker industry operates largely in the background, compiling records from dozens of public and commercial sources before a consumer ever knows a profile exists.

 The Federal Trade Commission has spent years pushing for clearer rules in this space.
 Its privacy and security guidance for businesses outlines expectations around data minimization and consumer access, but those rules apply unevenly to the people-search model because much of the underlying data is technically public record.
 The Electronic Privacy Information Center has documented how the aggregation of individually innocuous records, a name here, an address there, creates privacy harms that no single record would cause on its own.
 That aggregation problem is exactly why opting out of FastPeopleSearch while ignoring Whitepages, Spokeo, or TruePeopleSearch doesn't move the needle much.

-Re-listing is the statistic that surprises most people.
-Based on patterns we've tracked across client accounts, a confirmed FastPeopleSearch removal has roughly a 40 to 60 percent chance of returning within six months if no upstream data-source work is done alongside the opt-out.
-That figure aligns with what the Google Search Central documentation implies about crawl frequency: pages that receive consistent traffic signals get re-crawled and re-indexed more often, which means a re-listed FastPeopleSearch profile can regain Google visibility faster than most people expect.
-Catching a re-listing within the first 30 days, before Google re-indexes it, is meaningfully better than catching it at month five.
-That's why the two-to-three month re-check cadence we recommend isn't arbitrary.
-It matches the realistic window between a re-listing appearing on FastPeopleSearch and that re-listing accumulating enough crawl history to rank prominently again.
+Re-listing surprises most people.
+A confirmed FastPeopleSearch removal often returns within a few months if no upstream data-source work is done alongside the opt-out.
+This aligns with what the Google Search Central documentation implies about crawl frequency.
+Pages that receive consistent traffic signals get re-crawled and re-indexed more often, which means a re-listed FastPeopleSearch profile can regain search visibility faster than most people expect.
+Catching a re-listing within the first month, before search engines re-index it, is better than catching it months later.
+We recommend checking every two to three months.
+This matches the realistic window between a re-listing appearing on FastPeopleSearch and that re-listing accumulating enough history to rank prominently again.

 Drew Chapin